-According to Chart Mogul, 68% of CTAs on landing pages for B2B SaaS products are either green or blue (sorry, remaining colors of the rainbow).
+According to Chart Mogul, 68% of 68% of B2B landing page CTAs for B2B SaaS solutions are either green or blue (sorry, remaining colors of the rainbow).
 And I bet that’s not so coincidental.
 Looking through their sample, you can tell that blue and green are probably the top two colors represented in B2B palettes.
 This standard might make an easy opportunity for you to break out of the mold and cut through the noise.

 A high-contrast color palette is a good thing—particularly concerning your CTAs.
 Notice in the screenshot above that the buttons are all orange, but nothing else on the page is.
 That’s highly intentional.
 Visual cues like color, size, and typography help set the most important actions apart.
 So be sure to differentiate the overall design from the look and feel of your CTAs.

 Pro tip: Use a contrast checker to ensure that the color of your CTA stands out sufficiently from the rest of your content (particularly in the space immediately surrounding it).
 While you’re at it, this contrast checker will help ensure that your color palette is accessible to folks with visual impairments, too, which is becoming an increasingly important ranking factor.